joykim137/LPTHW/Exercise Summaries.md

 # 2017-02-13
 ## LPTHW : Exercise 6
 ### Summary
 I created ex6.py.
 I learned what strings are.
-I used strings with variables.
+I used strings with variables in Python.